Elles Bailey: Professional career

 Bailey's debut studio album for Outlaw Music, Wildfire (2017), was recorded in Nashville, Tennessee, under the guidance of record producer Brad Nowell.
 Bailey co-wrote the majority of the 12 tracks on the collection, but included her rendition of Taylor Swift's "Shake It Off".
 Immediately after the recording was finalised, Bailey and her band (which included Brent Mason) toured both North America and the UK.
 The album was predated on 10 February 2017 by the single release of the track "Wildfire".
 In 2019, Bailey's next studio album, Road I Call Home, reached the top of the UK Blues Chart.
 It was recorded in Nashville, with recordings jammed in between a 97 date concert tour across Europe.
 It got the 'Album of the Year' gong at UKBlues Awards with another going to Bailey as 'Artist of the Year'.
-An album track, "Little Piece of Heaven" (co-written with Bobby Wood and Dan Auerbach gained the 'UK Song of the Year' title at the 2020 Americana Music Honors & Awards.
 During the COVID-19 pandemic, Bailey gave out a series of livestream recordings of her versions of others recorded music.
 The resultant studio album, Ain't Nothing But, got a nomination for 'Blues Album of the Year' at the 2021 UKBlues Awards, where she was named 'Artist of the Year' for the second consecutive year.